joshnuss/md-glob/README.md

 # mpress

+**Markdown Press**

-Work with collections of markdown files.
-Suitable for blogs and docs sites.
+Easily work with collections of markdown files.
+Suitable for blog and docs sites.

 ## License